Sponsored Links *

 The Office of Administrative Law's (OAL's) underground regulation determination process applies to California Department of Corrections and Rehabilitation (CDCR) rules contained in a document promulgated by CDCR that are being applied to inmates or classes of inmates statewide.
 There are three conditions for an inmate or other person challenging a CDCR rule to be aware of:

-- The rule must be implemented statewide.
-A rule that is adopted and enforced by an individual institution is called a "local rule" and is not an underground regulation pursuant to Penal Code section 5058.
-OAL has no authority or jurisdiction over a local rule.
+- The rule must be generally applicable.
+A rule that is adopted and enforced by an individual institution is called a "local rule" and is not an underground regulation pursuant to Penal Code section 5058(c).
+Prison local rules are exempt from the APA.

 Regulations and Policy Management Branch